On-Premises Deployment

 On-Premises AI Governance questions, answered

-What is a on-premises AI governance platform?
+What is an on-premises AI governance platform?

 An AI governance platform gives organizations the registry, policies, approval workflows, and immutable audit evidence to operate AI systems safely and prove it — to boards, auditors, and regulators such as those enforcing the EU AI Act, deployed inside your own data center or colocation facility, on hardware you control, so prompts, documents, and model weights never leave your network perimeter.